joliss/broccoli-pug/README.md

 `broccoli-pug` compiles or renders `pug` templates.

-This plugin does NOT cache its output, and is thus rather slow on incremental rebuilds.
-It is not production-ready.

 Because of Broccoli's design, this plugin is unable to resolve relative imports to files outside of its input nodes.
 The workaround for this is to move all relative imports into the input nodes (e.g. using `broccoli-funnel` and then